-By the middle of the week, people have had enough time to settle into their working week and take care of pressing matters, without your call feeling like an interruption.
+By the middle of the week, people have had enough time to settle into their working week and take care of pressing matters without your call feeling like an interruption.

-2) The Best Morning Time for Sales Calls
+2. The Best Morning Time for Sales Calls

-3) The Worst Time of the Day for Sales Calls
+3. The Worst Time of the Day for Sales Calls

 Ultimately, picking the right time to make your sales calls is essential to sales success.
-While these five rules of thumb are a good place to start, you may find that different strategies work better for your business.
+While these six rules of thumb are a good place to start, you may find different strategies work better for your business.
 Test these approaches and adopt the ones that work for you.
 You might be surprised to find how many more prospects you can reach with a few simple tweaks.

 Want more?
 Read our tips to enhance your sales calls next.